 4. Don’t Over-inflate Your Ebike Tires

-When it comes to tire pressure, as briefly mentioned, more isn't necessarily better.
+While you might think that higher pressure will make your cycling adventures more comfortable, this isn't always the case.
+When it comes to tire pressure for ebikes, more isn't necessarily better.
 The general rule of thumb when inflating your tires is, almost always, never over-inflate.
 The maximum tire pressure displayed on the sidewall of your ebike tires is usually too high for the average rider and does not consider many of the variables that affect your tire pressure, such as rider size and style of terrain.

 If you've recently switched to larger ebike tires or fat tires or you are about to embark on a ride on a rough road, you will want to be sure to lower your tire pressure.
 Although rolling resistance gets higher with lower tire pressure, rolling resistance increases only marginally, and the greatest variations in rolling resistance are not the tire pressure itself but the actual tire you're using.